-11 Evidently one of the things the Holy Spirit wants to do is to illumine us on the subject of God's free gifts-if we would only listen!
+1 Evidently one of the things the Holy Spirit wants to do is to illumine us on the subject of God's free gifts-if we would only listen!

-12 Note that Paul is plainly stating that he receives instruction from the Holy Spirit.
+2 Note that Paul is plainly stating that he receives instruction from the Holy Spirit.
 If he could do it, we can too.
 Perhaps 4% of the Greek manuscripts omit "Holy", to be followed by NIV, NASB, LB, TEV, etc.

-13 That is what the Text says.
+3 That is what the Text says.
 A 'soulish' person cannot understand spiritual things, which sounds rather like a congenital defect, no spirit-the reference might be to humanoids à la Genesis 6 (Matthew 24:37).
+(I would say that the correct translation of Jude 19 is: "they are 'soulish', not having a spirit".
+See the footnote at that point.)
+For a fuller discussion, see "Days of Noah" on my website: www.prunch.org.

-(I would say that discerned.
-15 But he who is spiritual evaluates everything, while not being himself subject to anyone's judgment.1 16 For "who has known the mind of the Lord, that he may instruct Him?"2 But we have the mind of Christ.3
+judgment.1 16 For "who has known the mind of the Lord, that he may instruct Him?"2 But we have the mind of Christ.3